fendaq/PSENet_Image_to_text_flask_implementaion/README.md

     - Needed to run eval.main()

 ## How to use

+Download the checkpoint from this [link](https://drive.google.com/open?id=1jJATwSwc9L6lbRAJRR7Mr0mGeTXJE_kH), then copy this checkpoint in the checkpoint folder after cloning the whole repository.
    - Local server-
      - Clone the repository , and run the 'app_test.py' file
    - Host the files